Title

 WebView Implementation

-<View style={{ flex: 1 }}> <WebView source={{ uri: "https://age.yoti.com?sessionId=<sessionId>&sdkId=<sdkId>" }} style={{ flex: 1 }} allowsInlineMediaPlayback={true} mediaPlaybackRequiresUserAction={false} /></View>Please note configuration for Inline Media Playback is required to allow the phone camera being opened inside the webview instead of in a fullscreen mode.
+<View style={{ flex: 1 }}> <WebView source={{ uri: "https://age.yoti.com?sessionId=<sessionId>&sdkId=<sdkId>" }} style={{ flex: 1 }} allowsInlineMediaPlayback={true} mediaPlaybackRequiresUserAction={false} /></View>Specific permissions must also be enabled to allow camera access and provide an optimal experience.

-<key>NSCameraUsageDescription</key><string>We need access to your camera to let you take photos and record video.</string>Got a question?
-Contact us here.
+<key>NSCameraUsageDescription</key><string>We need access to your camera to let you take photos and record video.</string>QR Display